NASA's James Webb telescope completes its final unfolding in space

 Next up for Webb?
 Five months of alignment and calibration before we start getting images: pic.twitter.com/BOj5O1HS37

+At around 10:28 a.m.
+ET, the telescope reached the "end of deployment," and those at the mission operations control started applauding.

+"The events of the last two weeks have truly been amazing," Bill Ochs, the Webb project manager at NASA Goddard, said Saturday afternoon.
+"Today represents the beginning of a journey for this incredible machine, to its discoveries that we'll be making in the future."

-The telescope has two mirrors and a sunshield that all had to be unfolded in space since it was launched, which had never been done before.
+The telescope has two mirrors and a sunshield that all had to be unfolded in space, which had never been done before.
 The mirrors are so large they were folded like origami into the telescope.
-One of the mirrors and the sun shield deployed successfully earlier this week.
+One of the mirrors and the sunshield deployed successfully earlier this week.

 The full deployment of the telescope has been a meticulous two-week process, but it's not done yet.
 After the wing unfolded, it goes through a latch-on process that takes several hours.